UPDATED November 30, 7 a.m.

 Zelaya is the sort of clueless leftist who considers Cuba and Venezuela models.
 He’s also the sort of populist demagogue who, while president in the late 2000s, liked to thumb his nose at democratic institutions like the judiciary.

 If he wins, Nasralla plans to make Zelaya’s wife, Xiomara Castro, his vice president.
-That’s raised concerns that Nasralla, a center-left pol who once headed Pepsi in Honduras, has been mesmerized by a more socialist economic agenda – and a more authoritarian M.O., much like leftist President-for-life Daniel Ortega in next-door Nicaragua.
+That’s raised concerns that Nasralla, who once headed Pepsi in Honduras, has been mesmerized by a more socialist economic agenda – and a more authoritarian M.O., much like leftist President-for-life Daniel Ortega in next-door Nicaragua.

 But after marinating for so many years in the anti-communist politics of South Florida, Honduran diaspora leaders seem blinded to one big thing: Four more years of Hernández could arguably be worse for their country.